The Wild and the Willing: Critical reception

-BFI Screenonline referred to the film as "Ralph Thomas's tepid student drama"; but Sky Movies concluded the film "still manages to generate moments of high excitement – none more so than a climatic climb up the sheer side of a crumbling steeple – a few minutes that are guaranteed to have you on the edge of your chair."
+BFI Screenonline referred to the film as "Ralph Thomas's tepid student drama."

+Sky Movies concluded the film "still manages to generate moments of high excitement – none more so than a climatic climb up the sheer side of a crumbling steeple – a few minutes that are guaranteed to have you on the edge of your chair."

+Filmink wrote "The film feels like Box and Thomas’ attempt to join in on the British new wave, with much angst and bed hopping, but it doesn’t work – we think that maybe the filmmakers were too upbeat and happy people to relate to their characters for this one.
+The casting was however first rate."

 The film was released in the United States in 1964 as Young and Willing.
 The New York Times called the film "sophomoric".

-Ian McShane's performance has been described as "the archetypal angry young man."
+Ian McShane's performance was described by Tara Brady in the Irish Times as "the archetypal angry young man."